If you need assistance with the application please contact CESL Admissions at email@example.com or 1-520-621-3637.

 The Center for English as a Second Language (CESL) at the University of Arizona offers English courses to the Tucson community.

-CESL's Evening Program is effective because it provides quality instruction through highly trained instructors in small classes which promotes close teaching-learning relationships between students and their teachers.
-Ours is the Arizona's only part-time evening program fully accredited by CEA, the Commission on English Language Accreditation.
+CESL's Part Time Community Program is effective because it provides quality instruction through highly trained instructors in small classes which promotes close teaching-learning relationships between students and their teachers.
+Ours is the Arizona's only part-time community program fully accredited by CEA, the Commission on English Language Accreditation.
 Our continued commitment to high-quality ESL instruction sets us apart from other part-time language programs.

 Steps for enrollment: